© 2025 Resilient River Communities

 Ōtautau township, located on the floodplain of the Aparima River and Ōtautau Stream, is a crucial service centre for the surrounding rural area, providing essential emergency services.
 The town and nearby farmland have a history of flooding, which is expected to worsen with climate change.

-This project upgrades key parts of the flood protection scheme to reduce erosion, increase river stability, and improve river channel capacity for higher flows.
-Stage one involved placing 3,600 tonnes of rock to protect the stop bank toe and removing 2 ha of crack willow to enhance stream capacity.
-Stages Two and Three focus on a 3-kilometre section of stop bank upstream of the Aparima River Bridge, northeast of Ōtautau and involve repairing and strengthening access ramps and further willow removal at sites.
+This project upgraded key parts of the flood infrastructure network to reduce erosion, increase river stability, and improve river channel capacity for higher flows.
+Stage one involved placing 3,600 tonnes of rock to protect the stopbank toe and removing 2 ha of crack willow to enhance stream capacity.
+Stages Two and Three focus on a 3km section of flood bank upstream of the Aparima River Bridge, northeast of Ōtautau and involved repairing and strengthening access ramps and further willow removal.

 Benefits